maestreja/intune-scripts/README.md

 5. **Run the Script**:

    - Ensure you have the necessary permissions and prerequisites as described in the script's documentation.
-   - Execute the script using PowerShell:
+   - Example to Execute the script using PowerShell:
      ```bash
      ./scripts/device-management-scripts/download_device_management_scripts.ps1
      ```